jeromepasvantis/IR-MIRI/README.md

 # IR-MIRI

-A few of the labs in the Information Retrievel class at UPC.
+A few of the labs in the Information Retrieval class at UPC Barcelona.

 1) Implementation of PageRank and flight and airport data
 2) Market Basket Analysis on MongoDB with MapReduce